Early detection, early action: preventing DRC’s Ebola outbreak from spreading into nearby Uganda

 “I have so far sent two alerts to my supervisor.
 I am proud that the community trusts me already and in case of any suspicions, I am the first one they call.
 This is what makes me proud – the response is so, so fast.”

-“A lady called me and told me her grand-daughter was sick, showing some of the symptoms of Ebola.
+He recalls one alert he submitted after conducting door to door community sensitization: “A lady called me and told me her grand-daughter was sick, showing some of the symptoms of Ebola.
 I called my supervisor and informed him about it.
 I was amazed to see a response in just 25 minutes.
 They checked on the girl, took her to hospital and fortunately she tested negative for Ebola.
 I kept checking on the family to ensure that they were doing the right hygiene practices.
 I am so proud, I believe I saved her life.”

-In Bundibugyo district, volunteers are conducting, what is called “passive” community-based surveillance.
+In Bundibugyo district, volunteers are conducting what is called “passive” community-based surveillance.
 This means volunteers report alerts as they encounter them in the community while they conduct community health awareness activities.
 During large scale outbreaks, surveillance moves into an “active” phase where volunteers proactively reach out door-to-door ensuring alerts are quickly identified for a faster, more effective response.

 Community-based surveillance, on its own, is not enough: coordination is key